shwetapande10/flickr-search/README.md

 ![Image](readmeImages/codestructure.jpg)

-The application structure and components are modeled based on clean architecture principles
+The application structure and components are modeled inspired by clean architecture principles.
+The components are customized and optimizeed accoring to the current application need.

 ![Image](https://cdn-images-1.medium.com/max/2000/1*QV4nxWPd_sbGhoWO-X7PfQ.png)

 ## `Usage`